Flat Coated Retriever

 Common inquiries about the breed

-Are Flat Coated Retrievers good with children?
+Are Flat Coated Retrievers good family dogs?

-Do they require a lot of grooming?
+Do they require a lot of exercise?

-Are they prone to specific health issues?
+Are they prone to any specific health issues?

 View Official FCI Standard